 7.6 Did Jesus really died on the cross?

-The death of Jesus lies at the very heart of the Christian faith.
-Without the crucifixion, there is no resurrection.
-Yet some have claimed that Jesus did not actually die on the cross.
-The Qur’an, written in the 7th century, explicitly states otherwise:
+The death of Jesus is central to the Christian faith.
+Without crucifixion, there is no resurrection.
+Yet some have argued that Jesus did not actually die on the cross.

-158. Rather, Allah raised him up to Himself.
+3. Rather, Allah raised him up to Himself.
 And Allah is Almighty, All-Wise.

-— Surah 4:155–158
+— Qur’an 4:155–158 (Sahih International)

-Context of the passage: the denial of the crucifixion appears within a series of accusations against certain Jews in Surah 4 (An-Nisā’).
+Context of the passage: the denial of the crucifixion appears within a series of accusations directed at some Jews in Surah 4 (An-Nisa).
 These include:

-• breaking the covenant (v.155),
+• the breaking of the covenant (v.155),

 • disbelief and rejection of God’s signs (v.155),